Baker, Newton Diehl, 1871-1937

 Call Number: MS 375

-Overview: Correspondence and writings of Albert Jay Nock, author and editor.
+Abstract: Correspondence and writings of Albert Jay Nock, author and editor.
 Also included are writings and correspondence about Nock (mainly materials collected by Robert Crunden for his book on Nock, The Mind and Art of Albert Jay Nock, Chicago, 1964), and materials concerning Ruth Robinson, a close friend of Nock; in fact, the larger part of the collection consists of correspondence between Nock and Miss Robinson.
-Important correspondents include H. L. Mencken, Ellery Sedgwick, Brand Whitlock, Newton...
+Important correspondents include H. L. Mencken, Ellery Sedgwick, Brand Whitlock,...